 In this guide we go through the steps in order to grade an ended exam.
 We will step by step go through the grading process for different question types and also the tools that can be used while grading an exam.

 Note!
 If you would like to share the grading work with your colleagues, please see our guide: Share grading work.

 After you have ended an exam you can now start grading.
-You can find your ungraded exams under the "Ungraded" tab on your "Exams" page (see figure 8.1).
+You can find your ungraded exams under the tab Ungraded (figure 1).

 To grade your exam, follow the instructions below: